MikeyRedmon/ComponentCastWebsite/readme.md

 ### Content

-The PR Viking font was created by Pter Rempel, and the Bebas Neue Font was created by Dharma Type.
+All content was written by the developer.

 ### Media

 The Images and icons where produced, created and provided by Alex Dunk.
-CEO of The Component Cast.
+CEO of The Component Cast and used with his permission.

+The PR Viking font was created by Pter Rempel, and the Bebas Neue Font was created by Dharma Type.

+## Acknowledgements

+- My Tutor, Marcel for providing exceptional guidance and valuable constructive criticism.

+- My Friends, for their constant source of support and ideas.

+- Code institutes excellent Slack community.